Chasing Moving Targets with Online Self-Play Reinforcement Learning for Safer Language Models: : Online Self-Play MARL Safety Training of LLMs

 The overall game outcome reward for the agent $P \in \{A, D\} $, denoted $R_{P, \text{game}}$, consists of two sub-components: $R_{P, \text{game}} =$ $\smash{R_{P, \text{res\_harm}}}$ $+$ $\smash{R_{P, \text{res\_refusal}}}$.

-$\smash{R_{P, \text{res\_harm}}}$ \textit{(Response Harmfulness Sub-Reward)}: The two agents pursue opposing goals---the attacker aims to elicit harmful responses, while the defender seeks to avoid them.
+$\smash{R_{P, \text{res\_harm}}}$ \textit{(Response Harmfulness Sub-Reward)}: The two agents pursue opposing goals: the attacker aims to elicit harmful responses, while the defender seeks to avoid them.
 Let $r_{\text{harm}}$ be a specified reward value.
 Based on the harmfulness of the defender’s responses, the \textit{response harmfulness} sub-rewards for $A$ and $D$ are defined as follows.

-$\smash{R_{P, \text{res\_refusal}}}$ \textit{(Response Refusal Sub-Reward)}: To encourage the defender to produce nuanced safety responses rather than issuing blanket refusals, we introduce an incentive for appropriate refusal behavior, conditioned on the harmfulness of the attacker's adversarial query $\PromptHarmfulness(y_A)$.
+$\smash{R_{P, \text{res\_refusal}}}$ \textit{(Response Refusal Sub-Reward)}: To encourage nuanced responses rather than blanket refusals, we incentivize appropriate refusal behavior conditioned on $\PromptHarmfulness(y_A)$.
+The attacker then competes with the defender on refusal as well, winning the game if it can elicit a refusal to answer a benign prompt.
 Let $r_{\text{refusal}}$ denote a specified reward value.
 The \textit{refusal} sub-reward is defined as follows: